davidallendj/gdpm/README.md

 # Godot Package Manager (GDPM)

-A front-end, package manager designed to handle assets from the Godot Game Engine's official asset library.
+GDPM is an attempt to make a front-end, package manager designed to handle assets from the Godot Game Engine's official asset library.
 It is written in C++ to be lightwight and fast with a few common dependencies found in most Linux distributions and can be used completely independent of Godot.
 It is designed to add more functionality not included with the AssetLib with the ability to automate builds on different systems.
 So far, the package manager is capable of searching, downloading, installing and removing packages and makes managing Godot assets across multiple projects much easier.
 GDPM has not been tested on Windows yet and there are no currently plans to support macOS.

 ## Why not just use the Asset Library?